-Passing to a pointed limit of the $M_n$ with basepoints on the $\Sigma_n^1$, we obtain a {\dd} manifold with bounded geometry in the limit $\M$ containing a minimal surface $\Sigma$ to which the $\Sigma_n^i$ converge.
-Since the Hausdorff distance goes to $0$, the limit is the same for any choice of $i=i(n)$.
-As in the proof of Lemma \ref{lem:Anderson} we can apply the real analytic implicit function theorem for Banach manifolds to the functional $F(w,t) = H_x(exp_x(w(x)\nu(x))) - t\phi(x)$ (where $H$ denotes the mean curvature vector, $\nu(x)$ the normal vector to the point $x\in\Sigma$ and $\phi$ is the Jacobi field of the second variation, standarized to be positive and with $L^2$-norm equal to $1$) to obtained a local foliation around $\Sigma$ by closed surfaces of mean curvature proportional to $\phi$.
-By smooth convergence of the $\Sigma_n^i$ to $\Sigma$, it follows that we have as well foliations around each $\Sigma^i_n$ by closed surfaces of mean curvature a multiple of $\phi^i_n$, the first eigenfunction of the second variation operator of $\Sigma^i_n$ (positive with $L^2$ norm equal to $1$), such that the neighborhoods where implicit function theorem applies are uniform.
+By smooth convergence of the $\Sigma_n^i$ to $\Sigma$, it follows that we also have foliations around each $\Sigma^i_n$ by closed surfaces of mean curvature a multiple of $\phi^i_n$, the first eigenfunction of the second variation operator of $\Sigma^i_n$ (positive with $L^2$ norm equal to $1$), such that the neighborhoods where the implicit function theorem applies are uniform.
 This is because the linearized operators of the sequence are close to the linearized operator in the limit, and it follows from the standard contraction mapping proof of the inverse function theorem that the size of the neighborhood to which the inverse function theorem applies depends on the size of the inverse of its linearization.
-Then for $n$ sufficiently large each $\Sigma^i_n$ is a leaf of the foliation associated to $\Sigma^1_n$, since $(F^i_n,0)$ solves $H_x(exp_x(w(x)\nu(x))) - t\phi^i_n(x)=0$ while belonging to the neighborhood where implicit function theorem applies.
+Let $F^i_n \in C^{\infty}(\Sigma_n^1)$ be the function of which $\Sigma_{n}^i$ is the image under the normal exponential map for $\Sigma_n^1$.
+Then for $n$ sufficiently large each $\Sigma^i_n$ is a leaf of the foliation associated to $\Sigma^1_n$, since $(F^i_n,0)$ solves $H_w(exp_x(w(x)\nu(x))) - t\phi^i_n(x)=0$ while belonging to the neighborhood where implicit function theorem applies.